2001-Tue Jun 19 23:46:32 EDT 2018

 10. Changes in overall odor.
 Does your cat not smell right to you?
 Lots of conditions can cause this, but sussing it all out depends on the source of the smell.
 Is it oral?
 Anal?
 Urine-related?
 Either way, you won’t want to ignore even the slightest change in overall aroma.

 11. Foul breath in particular.
 It’s not just rotting teeth, other oral infections or advanced periodontal disease, in general.
 Lots of things can lead to bad breath.
-Kidney disease, diabetes, fatty liver disease… they’re just a trio of examples among many.
+Kidney disease and diabetes are just some examples among many.

 Those are 11 well-accepted signs that something might not be copacetic for your cat.
 But I’m sure there are more.
 Do you have any to add to my list?